UnionInternationalCheminsdeFer/OSDM/getting-started.md

                 "id": "T_0KK--",
                 "abstract": "Basel SBB - Chur",
                 "trip": [..
                 ],
                 "offers": [..
                 ],
                 "passengers": [
                     {
                         "id": "passenger_1",
-                 "abstract": "John Doe",
-                "externalReference": "ext_reference",
                         "dateOfBirth": "1970-01-01",
-                "gender": "MALE"
                    }
                 ]
             }
         ]
     }
     ```

     An offer is structured starting with an offer summary, followed by admission, reservations and ancillaries if available.

     On this train a valid offer consists of an admission with a optional reservation.
 As no reduction card has been submitted, the second class is full price, thus 68.00 CHF.
-Other valid offers for this trip, e.g. for super safer fares or for first class are returned.
+Other valid offers for this trip, e.g. for super safer fares (in CH: "Sparbillett") or for first class are returned.

     ```json
       {